thenagarajanv/BackendCRUD/README.md

 `import express from "express"`

+-> Default package.json `types : commonjs`

 -> If you wanna use this then make package.json `types : module`

--> If you wanna use this then make package.json `types : commonjs`